Getting started

 img, lab = cc.ElasticTransform()(img, lab)

-Note that if one wants to have different random parameters applied ot different channels of an image, the keyword shared=False can be used:
+Note that if one wants to have different random parameters applied ot

-• "tensors": a different set of parameters is sampled for each channel of the first (valid) tensor, which are then applied channel-wise to all other (valid) tensors.
-This assumes that all valid tensors have the same number of channels.
+"channels+tensors"orTrue: the same transformation parameters are used for all tensors and all their channels"channels": a different set of parameters is sampled for each tensor, but they are shared across their channels."tensors": a different set of parameters is sampled for each channel of the first (valid) tensor, which are then applied channel-wise to all other (valid) tensors.
+This assumes that all valid tensors have the same number of channels.""orFalse: a different set of parameteres is sampled for each channel of each tensor.

 Random transforms